vaishsridh/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: National Institute of Technology, Tiruchirappalli
+- name:
   url: https://www.nitt.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include solving problems related to large-scale distributed software systems and developing front-end part of a website.
+bio: My research interests include solving problems related to large-scale distributed software systems and developing websites.

 # Interests to show in About widget
 interests:
 - Software Engineering
 - Distributed Computing
-- Information Security
+- Web Development

 # Education to show in About widget
 education: